6 Tax Strategies for Incentive Stock Options and AMT

 Matching exercises with sales.
 In conjunction the strategic selling, also look into matching ISO exercises with sales to reduce/offset the AMT.
 If you sell ISOs and realize a large negative AMT adjustment for the year, consider pairing a new exercise the same year.
 The negative AMT adjustment from the sale can reduce the positive AMT adjustment, enabling you to potentially still utilize some of your AMT credit (although a smaller amount due to the exercise) or trigger the AMT but mitigate the impact.

-6. Exercise ISOs when your regular taxable income is already high
+Exercise ISOs when your regular taxable income is already high

-Due to the AMT tax rates (26% and 28%), exercising ISOs during a year where taxpayers already have high ordinary income (37% is the top rate in 2024) is another way to potentially avoid triggering the AMT.
+Due to the AMT tax rates (26% and 28%), exercising ISOs during a year where taxpayers already have high ordinary income (37% is the top rate in 2025 and 2026) is another way to potentially avoid triggering the AMT.
 So if you have a large windfall from a bonus, vesting RSUs, exercise (or sale) of non-qualified stock options or income in connection with a restricted stock award, it might be a good year to consider exercising ISOs.
 Again, you’ll pay the higher tax under either calculation.
 Run the numbers to find out.

-2026 tax law changes impacting alternative minimum tax
+2026 tax changes: alternative minimum tax

 Tax strategies for ISOs and AMT